Qwertylex/bash-kanatrainer/README.md

 I plan to clean it up a bit then make it 1.0 once I think its "clean".

 ##Todo
-* Not show the same kana twice.
+* Not show the same kana twice. < Work In Progress
-* Show user summary/score when kana list is exhausted.
+* Show user summary/score when kana list is exhausted. < Ready, waiting for above.
-* Maybe split kana into groups and let the user train in the group of his or her choosing.
+* Maybe split kana into groups and let the user train in the kana group of his or her choosing. < Ready, will add kana groups later.
 * Add comments.

 ##License